sib-swiss/containers-introduction-training/docs/course_material/singularity.md

 ## Exercises

+### Login to remote

+If you are enrolled in the course, you have received an e-mail with an IP, username, private key and password.
+To do the Singularity exercises we will login to a remote server.
+Below you can find instructions on how to login.

+=== "mac OS/Linux"
+    Open a terminal, and `cd` to the directory where you have stored your private key.
+After that, change the file permissions of the key:

+    ```sh
+    chmod 400 key_<username>.pem
+    ```

+    Then, login like this:

+    ```sh
+    ssh -i key_<username>.pem <username>@<IP>
+    ```

+=== "Windows"
+    Below you can find video tutorials and information to log in with MobaXterm.

+    MobaXterm is an SSH client for Windows.
+You can use it to connect to the remote host and edit remote scripts.
+With MobaXterm, you will automatically login to the remote server once you've started the SSH session.
+Set it up on your own computer using your own credentials and the video below.

+    <iframe src="https://player.vimeo.com/video/473838657" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 ### Pulling an image

-Singularity can take many several image formats (e.g. a `docker` image), and convert them into it's own `.sif` format.
+Singularity can take several image formats (e.g. a `docker` image), and convert them into it's own `.sif` format.
 Unlike `docker` this image doesn't live in a local image cache, but it's stored as an actual file.

-Pull the docker image that has the adjusted default `CMD` that we have pushed to dockerhub [in this exercise](../dockerfiles/#using-cmd) (`ubuntu-figlet-df:v2`) with `singularity pull`.
+**Exercise:** On the remote server, pull the docker image that has the adjusted default `CMD` that we have pushed to dockerhub [in this exercise](../dockerfiles/#using-cmd) (`ubuntu-figlet-df:v2`) with `singularity pull`.
 The syntax is:

 ```sh
 singularity pull docker://[USER NAME]/[IMAGE NAME]:[TAG]